krzysztofzuraw/blog/blog/2020-01-31-css-in-js-patterns/index.md

 tags:
   - css-in-js
   - patterns
+  - css
+  - javascript
 ---

-# Opening

-## Why

 I have read a lot of articles about CSS in JS.
 Yet majority of them are just some introductory articles why having CSS in JS is a nice thing.
 So I decided to write my own blog post with CSS-in-JS patterns that I either heard, used or currently using while working with CSS in JavaScript.

-## For whom

-This blog post is for those who knows what is CSS-in-JS.
-Patterns listed here supports theming.
+This blog post is for those who knows basic of CSS-in-JS: `styled` component or what is CSS `prop`.
+I'll be using only one library here - [emotion](https://github.com/emotion-js/emotion).
-And can create `styled` component or use CSS `prop`.
-I'll be using only one library here - [emotion.js]().

-# Body

-## Present patterns

-- Styled Prop
+# Styled Component

 The first pattern is the most basic - you take your `div`, `a` and other HTML tags and wrap them using `styled` function.
 If you have following structure: